Package 'nonprobsvy'

 Usage

-Inference with the non-probability survey samples
+Inference with non-probability survey samples

 Description

-nonprob fits model for inference based on non-probability surveys (including big data) using various methods.
+nonprob fits a model for inference based on non-probability surveys (including big data) using various methods.
 The function allows you to estimate the population mean with access to a reference probability sample, as well as sums and means of covariates.

 The package implements state-of-the-art approaches recently proposed in the literature: Chen et al. (2020), Yang et al. (2020), Wu (2022) and uses the Lumley 2004 survey package for inference.

 It provides propensity score weighting (e.g. with calibration constraints), mass imputation (e.g. nearest neighbour) and doubly robust estimators that take into account minimisation of the asymptotic bias of the population mean estimators or variable selection.
-The package uses survey package functionality when a probability sample is available.
+The package uses the survey package functionality when a probability sample is available.

 Usage